 Many authorities now believe that neuropathic pain is at the root of fibromyalgia, with secondary hyperalgesia, where patients experience lowered thresholds for pain in areas adjacent to the primary areas of pain.

-Studies have observed hyperalgesia in the spinal cord is association with central endocannabinoid hypofunction, finding that endocannabinoids reduced the hyperalgesia.
+Studies have observed hyperalgesia in the spinal cord is an association with central endocannabinoid hypofunction, finding that endocannabinoids reduced the hyperalgesia.
 (1) This means that an endocannabinoid deficiency has been linked to the same kind of lowered threshold for pain found in fibromyalgia patients, and was helped with endocannabinoids.

 Cannabis sativa has been widely used for pain relief for millennia.
 With the recent movement of legalizing medical and recreational marijuana in multiple states, more research has been funded to further understand how the compounds in this plant function and how they may help a variety of medical conditions.